meta-fx/Text-Obfuscator/README.md

 ## Contact
 For updates and more information, follow us on Twitter: [@pogtx_](https://x.com/pogtx_)

-Visit our project repository: [Text Converter on GitHub](https://github.com/meta-fx/TextConverter)
+Visit our project repository: [Text Obfuscator on GitHub](https://github.com/meta-fx/TextObfuscator)